Linda Joy Sullivan

-Linda Joy Sullivan is an American politician who as of August 2023 is the mayor of Newport, Vermont.
+Linda Joy Sullivan is an American politician who as of August 2023 was the mayor of Newport, Vermont.
 She was elected on August 1, 2023 in a special election after the resignation of the previous mayor, Beth Barnes.

 Previously she served in the Vermont House of Representatives from 2017 to 2022.
 She ran for the office of Auditor General in 2020, but lost in the Democratic primary to incumbent Doug Hoffer.